Category Archives: Druse and Poker Chips

 Hopefully that gives you a better idea of what my rockgardens look like. 🙂

-Tyler Texas Gem and Mineral Club in Missouri Late July
+Tyler Texas Gem & Mineral Club in Missouri July 2016

 The first morning of my vacation in early July, I was standing on the front porch of a landowner`s bed and breakfast near Bismarck, Arkansas, talking to him and Andrew Stauber, new rockhunting friend from Conway, about an old lead and copper mine located on the property.
 The landowner was showing us photos of the old mine back in its heyday and telling us what could be found there, when my cellphone rang.
 Not expecting a call that morning, I answered it and found WC Mc Daniels on the other end, the club President for MAGS…the Memphis Club I am a member of…and he wondered if I might be available to take the Gem and Mineral Club from Tyler, Texas, out rockhunting, as they were going to be up in Missouri later in July.
 I told him what weekends I had free in the few weeks ahead and then he asked where I was right then, and I told him I was checking out an old mine near Hot Springs, something I am sure he is used to hearing me say these days.
 He said he would put the Tyler bunch in touch with me next week and let me go to check out the old mine there a bit more.
 We actually decided against walking up the hill to check it out that day, due to the weather being very suitable for copperheads and water moccasins, both of which the landowner said were very prevalent near the old mine lately..me being allergic to both, we decided to bypass this exploration til the fall time when it would be cooler and more likely not to see any of them.

-Onyx and I got up early Sunday morning and drove up to Rolla, arriving at the JC Penney parking lot at four minutes to 6 am…and found the Texas rockhounds waiting for us and raring to go hunt on a much cooler morning.
+Onyx and I got up early Sunday morning and drove up to the meeting spot…and found the Texas rockhounds waiting for us and raring to go hunt on a much cooler morning.
 I had brought them some more material, in case we didn`t find anything at the quarry this morning, which sometimes can happen, and I also brought them a nice quartz cluster from my favorite mine in the Mt Ida area, for their club collection as well.
-We headed south, stopping off at Licking for a bathroom break and then continued south, driving thru heavy fog along the way at various lowlying areas.
+We drove thru heavy fog along the way at various lowlying areas.
 I figured we would find fog at the quarry as well, but was pleasantly surprised to only find a cool shade waiting for us there…..

 …while some of the gals were working the berm piles looking for crystals…which a lot of folks take for granted, but a few months before when MAGS was there, we were finding dogtooth crystals all over the place including those berm piles…..